 Level of Honors

 Duff, Alan W., "Does Conscription Affect War Duration?
 A Study of Military Manpower Systems, Regime Type, and Interstate Wars" (2014).
 Lawrence University Honors Projects.
-Paper 64.
+64.